Lane-Powell/MnemosynePy/readme.txt

 4. Libraries
 Mnemosyne supports multiple library files.
 (For example, one for a reading log, another for a book wishlist.)

-On launch, Mnemosyne opens the library defined as default in config.json.
+Library information is storied in config.json.

+If you are opening Mnemosyne for the first time, or if the config is otherwise blank, the program will prompt you to create a library.
+It will be marked as the default libarary automatically.
+If you have goodreads data to import, be sure to run goodreads_library_scanner.py first (see Section 7).

+Once a library is created and defined as default, Mnemosyne will open it on launch.
 To open another library, use the "newlib" command.
-To switch the default library to whichever is currently open, use "switchdefault."
+To switch the default library to whichever is currently open, use "switchdefault".

+If for some reason

-If you are opening Mnemosyne for the first time, the program will automatically run the "newlib" command, prompting you to create your first library and record.
+If you are opening Mnemosyne for the first time, or if the config is otherwise blank, the program will prompt you to create a library.
 If you have goodreads data to import, be sure to run goodreads_library_scanner.py first (see Section 7).

 To remove a library, library files and their associated config.json entries must be deleted manually through.